 - Also, make sure your device is turned on and has enough charge.

 Windows is just like any other operating system and has its own quirks.
-The driver issues raise their ugly heads every now and then Windows-powered machine but lately, with the Windows 10, Microsoft has sorted out most of these issues.
+The driver issues raise their ugly heads every now and then on Windows-powered machines but lately, with Windows 10, Microsoft has sorted out most of these issues.

 In such a scenario iPhone 7 doesn’t appear in MyComputers/Windows Explorer.
 This happens despite the users selecting the “Trust” button on the device.
 This issue can be tackled in multiple ways, however, before attempting to do so let’s perform some preliminary checks.

 Ensure that your Windows is updated to the latest version.
 You can check for updates by heading over to Control Panel > System and Security and Windows Update.
 In the meanwhile, if you are prompted with a “Trust This Computer” on your smartphone, select “Enter”.

 Also, make sure that the device is turned on and has sufficient charge.
 Also, update your iTunes to the latest version.